 - Consulting firms

-Take a deeper dive into the tasks and everyday lives of social psychologists by listening to them!
+Take a deeper dive into social psychologists' tasks and everyday lives by listening to them!
 On YouTube, you can watch Dr. Jennifer L. Eberhardt, 2014 MacArthur Fellow, as she explains the work that she is doing in her field regarding race and crime.

-Amy Cuddy speaks about how her work has developed around the ideas of body language and nonverbal communication.
-In a longer interview, Dr. Robert Sellers (psychology professor and Vice Provost for Equity and Inclusion & Chief Diversity Officer at the University of Michigan) talks about recent developments in the world of social psychology.
+Amy Cuddy speaks about how her work has developed around body language and nonverbal communication.
+In a longer interview, Dr. Robert Sellers (psychology professor and Vice Provost for Equity and Inclusion and Chief Diversity Officer at the University of Michigan) talks about recent developments in social psychology.

 Famous Social Psychologists